Microsoft Teams Confluence Connector provides two-way integration from Confluence to Microsoft Teams.

 Navigate to the App store inside a Microsoft Teams client and search for “Confluence“ or “Confluence Connector“.

-Afterwards select Microsoft Teams Confluence Connector it from the App list and add it to your team.
+Afterwards, select Microsoft Teams Confluence Connector from the App list and add it to your team.

 Pick a team where you want to work with Confluence.